 What About Care Costs?

 We’ve all heard the stories about houses being sold when someone goes into care.
 The reality is, it can happen.
 As horrible as it sounds it could be a family’s worst nightmare.
 Elderly parents who have worked all their lives bringing up children and maybe seeing wonderful grandchildren all with the expectations of leaving the house for their children or grandchildren to benefit from.

 All the hopes can be dashed if one or both has to go into care.
 The question is: Who pays for it?
 Well, the answer is, it’s the Local Authorities’ responsibility, and with Councils being underfunded, they will look at the assets of the person needing care.
 If there are no liquid assets (savings), then the house is going to come under scrutiny.
 If two people own the house and one goes into care, they won’t force the sale of the house but they will put a charge on it equal to the care costs paid by the council.

-If you consider care costs can be upwards of £1,000 per week it doesn’t need much calculating to see how long that’s going to take before the value of the house is eroded.
+If you consider why you need a Will.
 When the remaining person passes away the house is sold and the Local Authority take their money, which could be the whole amount, leaving nothing for the family.

 This can be avoided with careful planning and making a Will with a suitable Trust, the house can be left intact and for the benefit of the family.

 - Who can oversee your Will when you have gone, to make sure everything is conducted correctly.

 - You can have the people you trust to make sure your wishes are carried out and the estate goes to the people you intend it to.

 - If you have young children you can appoint Guardians to look after them.